uwzis/GPU-Passthrough-Manager/README.md

 - more than one graphics device on the system.
 If you load vfio drivers to your host's main GPU, bad things will happen.
 #### Dependencies
 - `RUN AS ROOT`
-- `GTK` is required for this version. see [QT version](https://github.com/89mpxf/GPU-Passthrough-Manager-Python) by 89mpxf
+- `gtk` is required for this version. see [QT version](https://github.com/89mpxf/GPU-Passthrough-Manager-Python) by 89mpxf
-- `Jsoncpp`
+- `jsoncpp`
 - `python3`

 ## First time configuration